emilybache/GildedRose-Refactoring-Kata/js-jasmine/README.md

 ## Limitations

 The test spec required that I did not alter the Item class.
 This made it more difficult to apply OOD principles.
 I have instead created a module for each item type, which still allows for encapsulation.

+My tests verged on state driven rather than behaviour driven.
+I could not find an equivalent of RSpec's "change by" matcher for Jasmine.
+Any tips would be appreciated.